aleemkhowaja/spring-batch-demo/README.md

 Before Spring batch, developers was getting one by one record and inserting into db one by one that is very slow process.

-# Classes and Interfaces in Spring Batch
+# Components in Spring Batch

 # Job Launcher
 It is an interface and it launch/begin the Spring batch job